Value-added tax (VAT)

 There is no separate exit tax as such.
-The exit taxation (implemented in line with the EU ATAD) is part of the CIT.
+The exit taxation (implemented in line with the EU Anti-Tax Avoidance Directive [ATAD]) is part of the CIT.
 The rate is thus the same as for the standard CIT, i.e. 19%.
-The tax is imposed upon the relocation of assets without a change of ownership (i) between the Czech company and its foreign PE whose income is exempt from Czech taxation based on a double tax treaty, (ii) between a Czech PE and the foreign headquarters if subsequent sake of such assets was not taxable in the Czech Republic or (ii) when a Czech tax resident changes its tax residence if subsequent sales of assets were not taxable in the Czech Republic.
+The tax is imposed upon the relocation of assets without a change of ownership (i) between the Czech company and its foreign PE whose income is exempt from Czech taxation based on a double tax treaty (DTT), (ii) between a Czech PE and the foreign headquarters if subsequent sales of such assets were not taxable in the Czech Republic, or (iii) when a Czech tax resident changes its tax residence if subsequent sales of such assets were not taxable in the Czech Republic.

 A taxpayer shall be subject to the tax on the amount equal to the market value of the transferred assets, at the time of exit of the assets, less their values for tax purposes.
 The instalments may further defer the tax payment over the next five years.